-- Where the Bank account details are not available dividend warrants will be sent through the available mode. - To ensure timely credit of the dividend please register your bank account details well in advance. - Information provided after 26th September 2023 may not be considered by the RTA. - If you are Resident Individual and wish to avail NIL tax deduction from dividend exceeding ₹ 5,000 you may submit Form 15G/Form 15H through the Web-portal of the RTA https://lnvestors.cameoindia.com. - The facility for providing the declaration for Dividend 2022-23 will not be available after 26th September 2023, 5:00 PM (IST).
+- Payment of Dividend will be made only in electronic mode from 01st April 2024 to ensure timely credit of the dividend please register your bank account details well in advance.
+No dividend warrants will be issued. - If you are Resident Individual and wish to avail NIL tax deduction from dividend exceeding ₹ 5,000 you may submit Form 15G/Form 15H through the Web-portal of the RTA https://investors.cameoindia.com. - The facility for providing the tax related declaration for Dividend 2023-24 will be available until 19th September 2024, 5:00 PM (IST).
+Any information submitted after this date will not be considered by RTA.

-Detailed information on the above are available in Pages 5 to 14 which may kindly be referred to.
+Detailed information on the above are available in Pages 8 to 18 which may kindly be referred to.
 For any further details please contact the RTA.